skip to main content

 Generally, unsecured personal loans have fixed interest rates, as they’re paid back in installments.
 A fixed interest rate will give you an established monthly payment.
 Some lenders do offer loans with variable interest rates, where the interest owed can fluctuate over the life of the loan.

-Before taking out a new personal loan, it’s important that it’s sustainable for you to make the monthly payments.
+Before taking out a new personal loan, it’s important to confirm that you can make the monthly payments.
 Make sure you are comfortable paying back the loan on a consistent basis after you choose it.
 Review credit card debt and any other financial obligations you have that may impact repayment.

 The loan term refers to the length of time it takes to repay the loan.
-Generally, the longer the loan term, the more interest you’ll end up paying over time.
-Lenders offering unsecured personal loans will have different loan terms so it’s important to research and compare options.
-A personal loan calculator may be able to help you figure out the overall cost of the loan, based on the loan term, interest rate, and amount you plan to borrow.
+Generally, the longer the loan term, the more interest you will pay over time.
+Lenders offering unsecured personal loans will have different loan terms, so it’s important to research and compare options.
+A personal loan calculator may be able to help you figure out the overall cost of the loan based on the loan term, interest rate, and amount you plan to borrow.

 Can I get an unsecured personal loan with a bad credit score?

-With a low credit score, it may be difficult to qualify for an unsecured loan.
+It may be difficult to qualify for an unsecured loan with a low credit score.
 Because there’s no collateral, lenders often impose high credit score requirements.

 There are still some lenders who specialize in lending to people with bad credit, but you may end up paying high interest rates.
-Every lender has different requirements they use to qualify borrowers, so it’s worth doing research to find a loan that is aligned with your credit score.
+Every lender uses different requirements to qualify borrowers, so it’s worth researching a loan that is aligned with your credit score.

 What happens if I default on an unsecured personal loan?

-Just because the bank won’t come and repossess collateral, doesn't mean there aren’t any repercussions for defaulting on an unsecured loan.
+Just because the bank won’t come and repossess collateral doesn't mean there aren’t repercussions for defaulting on an unsecured loan.
 Failing to make on-time repayments can lower your credit score, which can make borrowing more difficult in the future.
-If a borrower fails to repay an unsecured personal loan, the lender can start the debt collection process, report negative credit information to credit bureaus, and in some cases, sue you.
+If a borrower fails to repay an unsecured personal loan, the lender can start the debt collection process, report negative credit information to credit bureaus, and in some cases, take legal action against you.

 Alternatives to unsecured personal loans